iop-alliance/okh-search/README.md

 # Open Know-How Search
 Open Know-How (OKH) wants to make hardware projects easier to find through a standardised data interchange format.
 Read more about it [here](https://www.internetofproduction.org/open-know-how).

+This site is a prototype for a federated search using the OKH format.
+Have a look at the [design docs](design-docs/README.md) for more details on the thinking behind it.

 ## Sites using OKH

 - [search.openknowhow.org](https://search.openknowhow.org) - This site that tries to collate all sources of OKH compliant data.